wbochar/petmate9/README.md

 - [ ] load/show a guide layer
 - [ ] move/zoom/pan layer
 - [ ] change/toggle layer transparency

+## New things, requests and clean up (0.9.2)

+- [x] Import of D64, SEQ and .C files now take the filename (without ext) as their name
+- [x] Import of D64 now loads the correct charset and sets border off on import
+- [x] BUG: PNG import crashes from missing new props

 ## New things, requests and clean up (0.9.1)